 In March, AncestryDNA introduced a new feature called Genetic Communities (GCs for short).
 At the time, I described the Genetic Communities and also summarized the scientific paper on which they were based.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)

 For some users, the GCs will appear as subcategories of specific ethnicity categories.
 For example, the GC for Munster, Ireland, appears as a subgroup of the ethnicity category Ireland/Scotland/Wales.